Joseph Franz, Prince of Dietrichstein: Marriage and issue

-An important and extensive ancestral graphic collection, which dates have not yet been processed, where inherited by both Theresia and Gabriele.
+An important and extensive ancestral graphic collection, which dates have not yet been processed, were inherited by both Theresia and Gabriele.
 The four sisters also shared a collection of paintings and family portraits later held in Vienna.
 The core of the family portraits, however, remained intact at Nikolsburg Castle.

 In late 1868, Alexandrine's husband, Count Alexander of Mensdorff-Pouilly, obtained from the Emperor the title of Prince of Dietrichstein-Nikolsburg, thus reviving the title of his wife's family.
 The title of Count of Proskau passed to the only son of Theresia, who in 1896 changed his title to Count of Herberstein-Proskau.